ABOUT THE CHALLENGE

 Cities are changing.
 Communities are growing, but the density of those communities varies from concentrated urban growth to suburban expansion.
 Mobility options are increasing, but so are the questions and tradeoffs that city officials, urban planners, local nonprofits and entrepreneurs are facing:

 - How do you build smarter transit routes while ensuring equitable access to diverse and wide-reaching communities?

 - How can you keep up with new technologies and mobility options like electric vehicles and ride-sharing, and determine which are the right ones for the future of your community?

-The 11th Hour Project designed the challenge in collaboration with transit experts, community partners, nonprofits, government agencies, and you.
-While we will carefully consider all ideas, the best ones will keep these principles in mind.
+While we carefully consider all ideas, the best ones will keep the following principles in mind:

-Submit your innovative solution to transform transit in Fresno or Long Beach starting October 27, 2016.
-Applications must be received by 11:59 PM EST on December 16, 2016 to be considered for judging.
+Submit your innovative solution to transform transportation in Los Angeles starting July 6, 2018.
+Applications must be received by 11:59 PM PDT on September 7, 2018 to be considered for judging.

-A panel of expert judges will score solutions based on their potential to effect change in each of the cities’ transit systems.
-A total of $400,000 will be awarded to the best solutions help hit the ground running.
+A panel of expert judges will score solutions based on their potential to effect change in one or more of the cities’ transportation systems.
+A total of $400,000 will be awarded to the best solutions to help them hit the ground running.